msabramo/Doula/doula/templates/docs/index.markdown

 #### Cycle Service

-Cycle Service shuts down a service and starts it back up again via Supevisor.
+Cycle Service shuts down a service and starts it back up again via Supervisor.

 #### Release Service

-Releasing a service means updating the service's python packages and config files.
-Doula will first pull packages from CheesePrism and pip install those packages onto the testing environment.
-After the packages have been installed the config files are updated and the entire service environment is committed to Github.
+Releasing a service means updating python packages and config files.
+Doula pip installs from CheesePrism and pulls config files from the GitHub config repository as part of creating a new release.
+The versions of the python packages and the config commit are chosen via the Doula UI.

-It's worth noting that this process will remove any config files edited on the service and not committted back to Github.
-The correct place to make config file changes is through Github and not on the server itself.
+The python packages available are pulled from CheesePrism.
+Doula polls CheesePrism regularly for the latest python packages.

+Doula also polls the GitHub [config organization](http://code.corp.surveymonkey.com/config).
+Each service has a Git repository with a branch for each site.
+This means that if you want to update the config files for Anweb on MT1 you'll need to commit to the mt1 branch of the anweb repository you find [here](http://code.corp.surveymonkey.com/config/anweb).

 <img class="center" src="/images/docs/doula_release.png" title="Doula Release" />

-It is now possible to lock down a testing environment.
-This means that no one will be able to release a service until the site is unlocked.
-Doula admins (mostly technical leads at Survey Monkey) will be able to freeze a site for testing prior to a release to production.
-When a site is locked the 'Release Service' button will appear disabled and read 'Site Locked'.
+#### Lock Site

+Sites on Doula can be locked by members of the DoulaAdmin group (made up of the technical leads at SurveyMonkey) on GitHub.
+When a site is locked everyone is prevented from releasing updates to python packages and config files.
+Only another technical lead can unlock a site.

 <img class="center" src="/images/docs/doula_release_locked.png" title="Doula Release Locked" />